mitranim/fpx/docs/html/partials/list.md

 ### `tail(list)`

 Returns all but first element of the given list.
+Safe to call on non-lists: returns `[]`.

 ```js
 tail()